 Raster/Vector-Based Editing Works For Both Formats

-Most raster and vector-based editing tools will allow you to work with both vector objects and raster images within the same platform.
+Most raster, vector-based, or mixed-media video editing tools will allow you to work with both vector objects and raster images within the same platform.
 You can work with vectors in a raster-based graphic design tool, like Adobe Photoshop.
 And you can upload raster images to vector-based design tools, like SVGator’s asset library, and include them in your SVG projects.

 Basic animators will work on them, as well as filters and some blending modes.
 It’s a given that a raster-based editing software won’t give you the same unmitigated control over vectors, like an SVG creator would.
 But simply having the possibility to experiment with mixed media digital artwork is great!